fsvreddit/hive-protect/README.md

 ### Next

 * Reduce Dev Platform resource utilisation if "content types to check" is posts or comments, not both
+* Update documentation to make mod responsibilities under the Mod Code of Conduct clear

 ### 1.10.23